maikelthedev/fedigrindr/README.md

 I'm compiling random ideas so far using the tag #fedigrindr in my [fediverse account](https://blahaj.zone/tags/fedigrindr) (publically accesible toots) in Blahaj.zone

+I don't want to just design **this** project, but to create a template of how I design any project that requires multiple disciplines.

 # What do I want to design?

 Everything.
 Backend, cloud, frontend, android/ios app.
 I've done it before with Survation's Panel.